-4.10 Learning Behaviours
+4.11 Learning Behaviours

 The school promotes and rewards children for displaying particular learning behaviours.
 The Learning Behaviours are displayed in each classroom and in the hall.
+Children are rewarded for positive learning behaviour through dojos and specific praise.
 Staff have been trained in the use of Kagan Cooperative Learning Strategies which help to promote some of these behaviours.

-4.11 Physical Development and Fitness
+4.12 Physical Development and Fitness

-We want to promote physical fitness and a love of sport to tackle obesity and also to encourage life long physical activity.
+We want to promote physical fitness and a love of sport and exercise to tackle obesity and also to encourage lifelong physical activity.
 We also recognise the importance of physical exercise in taking care of children's mental health.
-In addition to PE and Swimming, children are engaged in walking or jogging 1km at least three times a week.
+In addition to PE and Swimming, children are engaged in active sessions during the afternoons which also provide opportunities for the children to work as a team.
+We are also part of the Active Schools Programme which involves ensuring that children take brain breaks during lessons and encourages staff to consider aspects of lessons which could be more active.